SSWConsulting/SSW.Rules.Content/rules/do-you-fix-problems-quickly/rule.md

 * Pausing work or ceasing development for any unexplained reason

 You should alert your management ASAP.
+If you are not able to fix the problem immediately, you need to inform the clients the next booked in date.

 Problems come in endless contexts but here's how we deal with some specific examples:
 1. [Fix bugs first](/management-do-you-fix-bugs-first)